 Every IT investment will require maintenance and future development.
 It is worth marking the scope of the support your contractor can offer you after completing the project.
 The contractor should also foresee a guarantee of its system functionalities.

 Sticking to the above principles, you can be sure that the project implementation process will go smoothly.
 However, if you are implementing an IT system and you feel like you may not be able to prepare a proper scope of requirements, feel free to use the services of an experienced and highly skilled software house, like createIT.pl

 As a passionate group of professionals with a love for Web and mobile technologies, we have been successfully serving our clients for the past 15 years.
 Through these years we have continuously striven to create the best IT solutions our clients seek.

-We work in multiple frameworks but we hold special feelings and are experts in Symfony, WordPress, AngularJS and PhoneGap.
+We work in multiple frameworks but we hold special feelings and are experts in Symfony, WordPress, AngularJS, PhoneGap, and Blockchain.